The Nappy Lady Ltd

 Do I Need Nappy Liners in Washable Nappies

-At The Nappy Lady we frequently get asked if you need to use a nappy liner in a reusable nappy.
+At The Nappy Lady we frequently get asked if you need to use a nappy liner in a reusable nappy (or cloth diaper for our overseas friends).

 The simple answer is NO....
 BUT nappy liners do make changing pooey nappies much simpler!
 Read on to learn about your two nappy liner choices.